gxc-challenge-winter21/the-green-mile/docs/README.md

 Trail obstacles on your trip to the mountains?
 > Just pack the bike on your back and keep exploring.
 No need to stop for any occurrence.

-Take a pre-designed tour or create your own tour with our Plan-A-Trip-algorithm, meet and connect to other travelers, tourers and trippers and undergo a joint journey.
-_Fold A Bike_ guarantees you the most comfortable and unruffled way to enjoy your experience.
+Thanks to our Plan-A-Trip-algorithm, you can create your own tour or a choose from a pre-designed tour.
+Doing so, you can meet and connect to other travelers, tourers and trippers.
+Maybe you can undergo a joint journey all together! _Fold A Bike_ guarantees you the most comfortable and unruffled way to enjoy your experience.

-Don't get stopped!
+<b>Don't get stopped!
 Keep moving!
-Keep exploring!
+Keep exploring!</b>

 ![Billboard2](FAB2png.png)